Code-Institute-Submissions/Harbs1999-MS3-Greatreads/README.md

 ### Features Left to Implement:
 *  Ability to like books will be implemented in the future.
 ## Deployment
+* I ensured my repo had been added, committed and pushed.
+* I ensured my var configs on Heroku were all correct.
+* I connected github to Heroku.
+* I deployed my project on Heroku.

 ## Technologies Used
 ### Languages Used: